Friday, May 30, 2008

 Comfort and Joy

 A year ago when I was a judge at the Hyeres Photo Festival, one of my fellow jurors was Simon Foxton – the Fashion Director of the magazine Fantastic Man.
-I'm sure that like many of you, this was not a magazine I was familiar with, although I particularly liked the name as it sounded like something you would make up if you were caricaturing a men’s fashion magazine!
-Anyway, when I finally saw Fantastic Man for the first time, somewhat to my surprise, it was a very good magazine – accessible, original, creative, fun - in spite of being as insidery as you can get.
+This was not a magazine I was familiar with, although I particularly liked the name as it sounded like something you would make up as a joke, but when I finally saw Fantastic Man for the first time, I realized it was actually a very good magazine – accessible, original, creative, fun.

 I bought the current Spring/Summer issue because it featured a long interview with my friend and colleague, The Sartorialist.
 But the feature I liked best was a fashion story on wearing men’s pyjamas outside.
 I’ve always liked the idea and been impressed with Julian Schnabel’s predeliction for P.J.s (as opposed to Hugh Hefner’s).
 I think the basic rule is that P.J.s should look preppy and rumpled, not shiny and boudoiry!
 Anyway, the photographs by Daniel Riera, and the styling by Jodie Barnes are natural and unaffected and present a completely convincing case for how to mix comfort and style this summer!